KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 ## Solution
 The proposed solution involves the following steps:
 - Data Extraction: Utilize the CoinMarketCap API to extract live data on the top cryptocurrencies, including market capitalization, trading volume, price, and  other relevant metrics.
+Also we will leverage
-Also wewill leverage Google Custom Search Engine API to extract latest information, news,opinions and insightson the crypto market.
+  Google Custom Search Engine API to extract latest information, news,opinions and insights on the crypto market.
 - Data Transformation: Employ Synapse Data Engineer in Microsoft Fabric to transform and cleanse the extracted data, ensuring data quality and consistency.
 - Sentiment Analysis: Leverage the Google CSE JSON API to extract daily news and opinions related to the top  cryptocurrencies.
 Perform sentiment analysis using
   Synapse Data Science to gauge market sentiment and identify emerging trends.